skadri1601/TradeSignal/PHASE5.md

 ---

+there's a alert page, but no alrts are found and an 3 tabs called- all, active, inactive and an buttton for crate alert which doesn't click on. also keep the amounts round off like $3.6M or $500B like round off instead off showing whole value and in the dashboard only 10 trades were shown earlier what happened to that?
+Also there was an auto dilter for default days like- 7 days, 30 days, 60 days and 90 days what happened to that?
+Also when I typed stock name a list was showing in the filter, but now it's not there- what happened to that?

 ## 🎯 Phase Overview

 Implement a comprehensive alert and notification system that allows users to receive real-time notifications when significant insider trades occur.
 Start with webhooks (Slack/Discord) for immediate value, then add email notifications, and optionally add browser push notifications.